Meet09/Essentools/README.md

 2. Disks : A graphical user interface to show disks , its partitions and free space, much more.
 Check link below... https://wiki.gnome.org/Apps/Disks
+3.Remmina : A remote desktop client , I think its open source and 4.RythmBox is very nice music player.